AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 **app/remove**

 Used to remove an existing app.
 This way, an existing app will be deleted.
-If the app is the last app in the ``yaml`` file, the file will be delected
+If the app is the last app in the ``yaml`` file, the file will be deleted

     >>> self.call_service("app/remove", app="light_app", namespace="admin")